I spent the first few weeks of the year in a coding boot camp.

 I suspect I got hooked when I bought a bag of coffee beans at The Roastery by Nozy Coffee in Tokyo, which was actually a gift for my friend Qing He.

-Qing He had just recently opened Apartment Coffee, and I figured it would be sweet to bring back a “cup of Tokyo” to share.
+Qing He had just recently opened Apartment, and I figured it would be sweet to bring back a “cup of Tokyo” to share.

 Not long after, I became the shared owner of a Baratza Encore Coffee Grinder, and am nowadays tweaking the acidity and bitterness of my homemade brews.